 Chesnavage is responsible for assisting in all aspects of the women's soccer program and is a very visible face on the recruiting trails for York.

 |Title:||Asst.
 Women's Soccer Coach|

-Tom Esler is in his second year on Coach Sterner's staff as he brings exceptional coaching experience to the York program.
+Tom Esler is in his third year on Coach Sterner's staff as he brings exceptional coaching experience to the York program.
 Prior to his arrival in York, Esler was a three-year assistant for Division I Delaware State University.
 Before his stint at Delaware State, he served for five seasons as an assistant at Division III Wittenberg University.

 A consumate student of the game, he brings a detail-oriented style to the Spartan sideline.
 Esler possesses an outstanding knowledge of the game, beginning with the goalkeeper and through the attack, which has aided the development of the Spartan student-athletes.

 Esler holds a USSF National license and was the Director of Coaching for a large club in Maryland.
 He also served with the Maryland ODP program.